 A healthy breakfast meal should contain a variety of foods, including fruits, vegetables, whole grains, low- or nonfat dairy, and lean protein.

-The benefits of a healthy breakfast goes beyond just a boost in the brain.
-According to Mayo Clinic, adults who report regularly eating a healthy breakfast are more likely to:
+The benefits of a healthy breakfast go beyond just a boost in the brain.
+According to Mayo Clinic, research shows that adults who report regularly eating a healthy breakfast are more likely to:

 - Eat more vitamins and minerals.